losing my mindi have mastered the art

 Death.
 How long had be been dreaming of it?
 So many years.
 Years of pain and grief, of striving for that relief, yet when he was handed the chance, he stood undecided, fearful, unsure.

 Maps Not Meant For FollowingI bet you missed me when I went away.
 "You’ll come back," you thought.
-When I didn’t you bit your lip, but was sure I would make it with time.
-After the next day, and the day after that, the doubts started to creep in.
+When I didn’t you bit your lip, but you were sure I would make it with time.
+After the second day, and the day after that, the doubts started to creep in.
 You caught yourself sucking in a painful breath whenever you saw something of mine lying around.
 Bits of my life left with you would slither into your sight when you least expected it the same way the memories would swamp you if given the slightest chance.

 When days turned into a week, you entered into a hush drunk state: eyes bleary and sore from holding back any semblance of emotion.
 You were quiet, but not calm.
 Your hands became tumultuous storms when you'd glance over at our picture, fingers becoming tidal waves as you would toss it onto the bed.
 You were tired, but not nearly tired enough to forget.